November 29 2023

 Written queries and complaints should be addressed to the Privacy Officer:

 Any complaint will be investigated promptly.
 Complainants may be asked to provide further information in relation to the complaint to assist the complaints process.
 Complainants will be notified of the outcome of the complaint, as soon as practicable, after the investigation is completed.
-If the complainant feels that ESSSuper, through its internal complaints procedure, has not adequately dealt with a complaint regarding privacy, then a complainant may contact the Commissioner for Privacy and Data Protection.
-The Commissioner’s contact may be found at www.dataprotection.vic.gov.au
+If the complainant feels that ESSSuper, through its internal complaints procedure, has not adequately dealt with a complaint regarding privacy, then a complainant may contact the Office of the Victorian Information Commissioner.
+The Commissioner's contact may be found at ovic.vic.gov.au

-If a complaint relates to health information held by ESSSuper and the complainant is not satisfied that ESSSuper, through its internal complaints procedures, has adequately dealt with the complaint, then a complainant may seek to contact the Health Services Commissioner.
-Contact details for the Health Services Commissioner may be found at www.health.vic.gov.au/hsc.
+If a complaint relates to health information held by ESSSuper and the complainant is not satisfied that ESSSuper, through its internal complaints procedures, has adequately dealt with the complaint, then a complainant may seek to contact the Health Complaints Commissioner.
+Contact details for the Health Complaints Commissioner may be found at hcc.vic.gov.au